 - Update your current and permanent address information on Banweb (and also email IPS) within 10 days of moving.

-- Your spouse/wife, and unmarried children under the age of 21, are eligible to be in the USA with you during the duration of your program, as J-2 dependents.
+- Your spouse and unmarried children under the age of 21 are eligible to be in the United States with you during the duration of your program, as J-2 dependents.
 Dependents must also maintain their legal status (maintaining health insurance requirement, not engaging in unauthorized employment).
 Visit this page for further information on how a J-2 dependent can be legally employed in the US, and other pertinent information.

-- If you wish to bring a dependent to the USA (after you are already here), you must submit the properly filled out Certificate of Finances form (you must show the amount you originally needed to be admitted to Michigan Tech, PLUS an additional $4000 for your spouse and/or $2000 per child to cover their living expenses) and Dependent Request form to IPS at email@example.com or by physically coming to the IPS office (Admin 200).
+- If you wish to bring a dependent to the USA (after you are already here), you must submit the properly filled out Certification of Finances form (you must show the amount you originally needed to be admitted to Michigan Tech, PLUS an additional $4,000 for your spouse and/or $2,500 per child to cover their living expenses), Dependent Request form, and copies of passports of your dependents, along with your original DS-2019, to IPS by filling this Google form.
 IPS will process a new J-2 DS-2019 for each of your dependents (this will be different from your original DS-2019, that will still be valid for you) and contact you once it's ready.
 It is your responsibility to send this new J-2 DS-2019 to your dependent in your home country, who would then proceed to book an interview at the local US embassy/consulate.
 Please review this page for additional info.

 The US Department of State regulations require all J‐1 Exchange Visitors to have medical